 The quads are naturally the most powerful muscle group in the body.
 However, injury or surgery can impair mobility in the area.
-Keeping your quads strong are a key part of recovery.
+Keeping your quads strong are a key part of recovery and healthy mobility.

 So, what are the quads?